2ptO/coursera-ml/Deep Learning/Course Notes.md

 * Google Brain residents?
 * Geoffrey did the first MOOC on deep learning on Coursera
 * Thoughts - as symbolic expression vs vectorized ops
+* Haven't heard about him before this talk.
+After reading few articles, I realized why he is rightly referred as Godfather of AI/Deep Learning.
+Respect!